-Education is the single most effective weapon against poverty.
+Education is the single most powerful weapon against poverty.

-When children are educated, they are empowered to transform not just their own lives — but to break the cycle of poverty in their families and communities.
-School provides critical protection for children in developing countries, keeping them safe from traffickers, exploitation, forced child labor and child marriage, and empowers them to overcome staggering illiteracy rates in their communities.
+When children are educated, they are empowered to transform not just their own lives, but the lives of their families and communities.
+In many developing countries, kids who aren't in school are also vulnerable to child traffickers, exploitation, forced child labor and child marriage.
+School keeps them safe from these dangers.

-The hardships and hurdles that force students out of school when they are still children vary from country to country.
-But no matter where a child lives, out-of-school children are more likely to be victims of child trafficking, early or forced labor, neglect, coercion or abuse.
+The hardships and hurdles that force children out of school vary from country to country.
+But no matter where they live, out-of-school children are more likely to be victims of child trafficking, child labor, neglect, coercion or abuse.

 In Cambodia, only 66 percent of girls and 83 percent of boys learn to read and write.
 In Ethiopia and Uganda, illiteracy rates are even more staggering.

-In China, Philippines, Vietnam and other countries where we work, many families struggle to afford school fees and supplies, so children drop out early.
+In China, the Philippines, Vietnam and other countries where we work, many families struggle to afford school fees and supplies, causing children to drop out early.

 In India, gender-based violence and child marriage heighten drop-out rates when girls reach puberty — a common trend in the communities we serve.

-Children with special needs rarely have the tools and support they need to be successful.
+Children with special needs rarely have the tools they need to be successful.
 Some schools don't even allow children with special needs to attend.

-Around the world, Holt sponsors provide the support and resources children need to attend school and achieve their dreams.
+Around the world, Holt sponsors and donors provide the support and resources children need to achieve their dreams.

-At the Yesus Mena School for the Deaf, nearly 400 children can finally express their thoughts and feelings — bringing greater hope, and happiness, to their lives.
+Because of donors who gave to the Yesus Mena School for the Deaf, 15-year-old Dawit can finally express his thoughts and feelings — bringing greater hope, and happiness, to his life.